Toterich/site/content/blog/microservice_arguments.md

 All in all, I don't think the argument for independent deployability of microservices holds much water; if this is the only reason you decided for a microservice architecture, it would probably be a good idea to reconsider in favor of a simpler, more local solution.

-## Separation of Concerns
+### Separation of Concerns and Technical Ownership

-### The argument:
+#### The argument:

-With stable interfaces between microservices, ideally members of a team can stop concerning themselves with the internal implementation details of another service altogether and solely focus on architecting their own service, reducing the mental load required to reason about the system.
+With stable interfaces between microservices, ideally members of a team can stop concerning themselves with the internal implementation details of another service altogether and solely focus on developing their own service.
+By reducing all other components to just their interfaces, the mental load required to reason about the full system is reduced.

+In addition, the choice of technology becomes entirely independent of the surrounding systems.
+As long as a service satisfies the agreed upon interface contract, it is free to use any programming language, libraries or frameworks the team desires.

-### My take:
+#### My take:

-## Technological Ownership
+I'd like to hark back here to my thoughts about the "Independent Deployability" argument above, as I think they apply here as well: The advantages stated in this argument are not exclusive to microservices.
+If an application consists of multiple libraries, each with a clearly defined interface, it is also not required for developers of one library to have in-depth knowledge about the internal details of another.

+Also, it is entirely possible for a shared library to be implemented on another technology stack than the client program, as long as a stable binary interface is provided.
+For example, many programming languages' standard libraries provide facilities to create wrappers in C, which in turn describes the defacto standard interface to call into shared libraries.
+So e.g. a library written in Go can expose its public functions via a C interface, and a client written in Python can then call into this interface.
+The mechanism to allow a program written in one programming language to call into code written in another one is commonly known as a *Foreign Function Interface(FFI)*.

+I do concede that working with multiple FFIs in the case of many components in different languages doesn't sound fun and would probably increase the system complexity compared to serializing all procedure calls into messages the same way and sending them via a socket connection (which would be the alternative in microservice-world).
+Then again, maybe using so many different technologies that this becomes cumbersome is a smell of a bad design in the first place.